 Me and my partner are acquiring our first home.
 The conveyancer has contact usto see if we wish to purchase extra conveyancing searches.
 We are really unsure what's appropriate for conveyancing in Wetherby

 The type of Wetherby conveyancing searches depends entirely on the premises, the location, the probability of any of these risks, your knowledge of the area and risks, your overall appetite to risk.
 What matters is that you adequately comprehend what information the searches could give you.
 Then you can make a decision if you consider that you need that search.
 Should you be in doubt, ask the lawyer to explain.

-In what way does my ID and proof of funds have anything to do with my conveyancing in Wetherby?
-Is this really necessary?
+What does my ID and proof of funds have anything to do with my conveyancing in Wetherby?
+What am I being asked for?

 Anti-terror and anti-money-laundering regulations require solicitors and licensed conveyancers to verify the identity of the potential client they are dealing with before they can accept their conveyancing instruction.
 The Client Care letter that you are required to sign will no doubt stipulate this.
 Your lender will also require certain documents to be viewed.
 Should you refuse to supply ID verification documents, your solicitor can not take you on as a client.

 I am thinking of remortgaging my house in Wetherby, does my lawyer have to be on the Santander Conveyancing panel?

 In theory, you could use a solicitor that is not on the Santander conveyancing panel, but Santander would require one of their panel solicitors to be instructed to act in their interests, and you'd have to pay for this - so most people instruct a panel solicitor.
 It's also easier, as otherwise you'd have to deal with two solicitors for the same conveyancing matter.

 What can a local search tell me regarding the property we're buying in Wetherby?